-Office of Integrated Analysis and Forecasting Energy Information Administration U.S. Department of Energy Washington, DC
+Office of Integrated Analysis and Forecasting Energy Information Administration U.S. Department of Energy Washington, DC 20585

 This report was prepared by the Energy Information Administration, the independent statistical and analytical agency within the Department of Energy.
-The information contained herein should be attributed to the Energy Information Administration and should not be construed as advocating or reflecting any policy position of the Department of Energy or of any other organization.
+The information contained herein should not be construed as advocating or reflecting any policy position of the Department of Energy or of any other organization.